“Suddenly it is no longer a black and white character from an archive film, but a character that you can completely feel and almost touch.”.

 Challenges

-“There is always a challenge in finding a special perspective to a story that has been told many times before.
-These are such impressive stories, how do we get that to fit within the existing framework?
-In addition, ensuring historical accuracy is always a challenge.
-We use reenactors a lot on set.
-They know a lot about that time and can also help us decide what is and is not possible.”
+There's always a challenge in finding a unique perspective on a story that's been told so many times.
+These are such powerful stories, how do we fit them within the existing framework?
+Furthermore, ensuring historical accuracy is always a challenge.
+We frequently use re-enactors on set.
+They have extensive knowledge of the period and can also help us decide what's acceptable and what's not

 Inspiration